-- 3. Remove the rear wheel shaft nut. - 4.
-Pull out the rear wheel shaft by simultaneously twisting and pulling out
+- 3. Remove the rear wheel shaft nut. - Pull out the rear wheel shaft by simultaneously twisting and pulling out.

-- 5. Remove the rear brake shoe plate. - 6.
-Lean the machine to the right and remove the rear wheel assembly. - 2) Checking Brake Shoe Wear - 1.
-Measure the outside diameter at the brake shoe with slide calipers.
+- 6. Lean the machine to the right and make endorse remove the rear wheel assembly.
+3) - 2) Checking Brake Shoe Wear - Measure the outside diameter at the brake shoe with slide calipers.
 If it measures less than specified, replace.